kuzzleio/documentation/src/guide/1/geofencing/javascript/index.md

 [snippet=load-sdk]

-Replace the `kuzzle` with the ip or name of the Kuzzle server, or localhost.
+Replace `kuzzle` with the IP address or with the name of the Kuzzle server.

 ## Create a Geographical Boundary